Wouter Kellerman

+Background

+Kellerman was born in Johannesburg in 1961 to parents Pieter van Ellewee Kellerman and Susanna Petronella Greeff.
+At age ten, he and his siblings were introduced to classical music at a symphony orchestra concert.
+His parents allowed the children to choose an instrument they wanted to learn to play.
+Kellerman chose a flute as his instrument, and his parents hired the equipment and hired a part time teacher from the Randburg Music Centre.
+Matriculating from high school with a distinction in mathematics, his parents were unable to fund a classical music education.
+He was able to obtain a bursary from Anglo-American and studied electrical engineering at Rand Afrikaans University.

+During his studies, he taught the flute and played in Junior SABC Symphony Orchestra.
+On completing his studies, his bursary had to be paid off with work at Anglo Coal in the Witbank area.
+With two children to raise on his own, and not able to make enough music professionally, he continued his engineering career and resorted to playing for various orchestras such as the National Youth Orchestra, SABC Symphony Orchestra, Johannesburg Symphony Orchestra.
+He continued his professional flautist training by attending yearly masterclasses overseas.
+With his children beginning their tertiary education in the early 2000s he decided to try a career as a professional musician.

+Career

+Beginning his professional career Kellerman spent four years working on his album collaborating with audio engineer S. Husky Höskulds.
+He released his first album, Colour in 2007, by music company Mastermax after being rejected by South African music labels.

 Kellerman received a Grammy Award at the 57th Annual Grammy Awards for his 2014 album Winds of Samsara, a collaboration with Indian composer and producer Ricky Kej.
 Winds of Samsara reached No. 1 on the US New Age Album Billboard Charts and also peaked at No. 1 on the ZMR (Zone Music Reporter) Top 100 Radio Airplay Chart in the month of July 2014.

-Kellerman's Love Language (2015) received a Grammy® Nomination for 'Best Contemporary Instrumental Album', and won a SAMA for 'Best Instrumental and/or Classical Album'.
-It debuted at nr.
-1 on the World Music Billboard charts in July 2015.
-This album also featured at No. 1 on the ZMR Top 100 International Radio Airplay Chart in August 2015, and spent 11 weeks in the CMJ New World Top 40 Chart, peaking at nr.
-12.
+Kellerman's Love Language (2015) received a Grammy nomination for 'Best Contemporary Instrumental Album', and won a SAMA for 'Best Instrumental and/or Classical Album'.
+It debuted at No. 1 on the World Music Billboard charts in July 2015.
+This album also featured at No. 1 on the ZMR Top 100 International Radio Airplay Chart in August 2015, and spent 11 weeks in the CMJ New World Top 40 Chart, peaking at No. 12.

-His next adventure was a collaboration with the Soweto Gospel Choir, Symphonic Soweto – A Tribute to Nelson Mandela.
-The album sees the two Grammy® winners re-conceptualise traditional music, freedom songs (including Mandela favourite, “Lizalis’idinga”) and popular songs by South African legends (including Brenda Fassie, Lucky Dube and Miriam Makeba), from a symphonic and choral perspective – as part of honouring Nelson Mandela in the year he would have celebrated his 100th birthday.
-Symphonic Soweto won the 2018 SAMA for Best Adult Contemporary Album - Kellerman's seventh SAMA recognition.
+His next project was a collaboration with the Soweto Gospel Choir, Symphonic Soweto – A Tribute to Nelson Mandela.
+The album re-conceptualised traditional music, freedom songs (including Mandela favourite, "Lizalis’idinga") and popular songs by South African legends (including Brenda Fassie, Lucky Dube and Miriam Makeba), from a symphonic and choral perspective – as part of honouring Nelson Mandela in the year he would have celebrated his 100th birthday.
+Symphonic Soweto won the 2018 SAMA for Best Adult Contemporary Album – Kellerman's seventh SAMA recognition.
 From Symphonic Soweto, Kellerman's collaborative composition Soweto Travels won the USA Songwriting Competition for Best Instrumental Composition in 2017.